cany7/LumiCite/README.md

 ### `rag serve`

-`rag serve` starts the project's HTTP API.
-It is suitable for local debugging, API integration, and service deployment.
-By default, it listens on `0.0.0.0:8000`.
+`rag serve` is used to start the project HTTP API, suitable for local debugging, interface integration, or service operation; default listens on `0.0.0.0:8000`.

-The HTTP API's `POST /api/v1/search` and `POST /api/v1/query` requests also accept `query_explanation: true` to enable the same retrieval-oriented query expansion used by the CLI.
+The HTTP API's `POST /api/v1/search` and `POST /api/v1/query` requests also support `query_explanation: true` to enable retrieval-oriented query expansion consistent with the CLI.

 Default options:

 - `--host 0.0.0.0`
 - `--port 8000`

-Common arguments:
+Common parameters:

 - `--host`
-  - Host address such as `0.0.0.0` or `127.0.0.1`
+  - Fill in listening address, such as `0.0.0.0` or `127.0.0.1`
 - `--port`
-  - Port number such as `8000`
+  - Fill in port number, such as `8000`
 - `--reload`
-  - Enable hot reload for development
+  - Enable development hot reload

 Example: